JeniT/childs-guide-to-parliament/lords.md

 ---
 layout: default
-title: The House Of Lords
+title: The House of Lords
 house: Lords
 ---